-The Freetown Peninsula is one of the few parts of coastal Africa and indeed the only part of West Africa, where mountains rise from the sea, giving the capital and its surrounds a magical landscape.
+The Freetown Peninsula is the only part of West Africa where mountains rise from the sea, creating a magical landscape.

-The city of Freetown was founded on March 11, 1792 by Lieutenant John Clarkson and African American ex-slaves and free people called the Nova Scotian Settlers, who were transported to Sierra Leone by the Sierra Leone Company in 1792.
+The city of Freetown was founded on 11 March 1792 by Lieutenant John Clarkson, ex-slaves from America and free people called the Nova Scotian Settlers.

-Freetown was a haven for free-born and freed African American, liberated African and Caribbean settlers; with descendants known as the Creole people.
+Freetown was heaven for free-born and freed African Americans, as well as liberated African and Caribean settlers, whose descendants are known as the Creole people.

-The British eventually took control of Freetown, making it a Crown Colony in 1808.
-This act accompanied an expansion of territory that led to the creation of Sierra Leone.
+In 1808 of the British took control of Freetown, making it a Crown Colony, this lead to territorial expansion, and in turn the creation of Sierra Leone.

-When the squadron liberated slaves on trading ships, they brought most to Sierra Leone, and Freetown in particular; thus, the population grew to include descendants of many different peoples from all over the west coast of Africa.
+The slaves liberated from trading shops by the squadron were brought to Freetown.
+As a result, Freetown’s population grew to include descendants of many different people from all over the West coast of Africa.

 Sierra Leone gained its independence on 27 April 1961.
 The new nation was born at the stroke of midnight, when its green, white and blue flag was unfurled, ending more than 150 years of British colonial rule.